 Much can be said about the differences in these three business models – however, in the article below, we will focus just on ECN brokerages.
 The most distinct difference from the other two types is that the ECN (Electronic Communication Network) broker puts you in direct contact with a liquidity provider be it a financial institution, or other traders in the network, which facilitates your trading.
 Therefore, unlike STP brokers, the trades are executed with a much higher degree of transparency.
 And, unlike Market Makers, the broker does not bet against you – the firm, therefore, does not have an interest in you losing money.

-There are more advantages that could be mentioned when talking about ECN forex brokers – there is the lower, or zero, spread and the lack of requotes, for example.
+More advantages could be mentioned when talking about ECN forex brokers – there is the lower, or zero, spread and the lack of requotes, for example.
 However, there are also some downsides to trading with this kind of broker as well.
 It is important to consider them when you are picking a broker to trade with, so we have covered them in more detail below:

 Higher costs to open an account